Port

 Visit Northern Wales to view delightful scenery, travel on a steam-hauled rail journey, and tour the bastion of an Edward I castle.
 Traveling via the tunnel under the River Mersey, you'll cross the Wirral Peninsula and enter Wales.
 Your journey takes you along Horseshoe Pass, offering some of the most spectacular views in Wales.

 Enter the small town of Llangollen -- steeped in myth and legend.
-Shop for a souvenir in the main street's small stores.
+Shop for a souvenir in the small stores on the main street.

 The Llangollen Railway was built in 1861 and closed for economic reasons in 1964.
 The railway has re-opened and is now operated by a group of enthusiastic volunteers who have kept the station, rolling stock and track in excellent condition.
 Take your seat in a nostalgic 1960s carriage before the steam-hauled locomotive puffs its way out of the station and along the banks of the River Dee to Carrog.